Local Versions of the Wiener-Levi Theorem

-{Serhii Favorov, \hphantom{iii} Karazin's Kharkiv National University \hphantom{iii} Svobody sq., 4, \hphantom{iii} 61022, Kharkiv, Ukraine} { \begin{quote} {\bf Abstract.} Let $h(z)$ be a real-analytic function in the neighborhood of some compact set $K\subset\C$, and if $0\in K$ then $h(0)=0$.
-We show that for any complex measure $\mu$ on $\R^d$ of a finite total variation without singular components there is a measure $\nu$ without singular components too such that its Fourier transform $\hat\nu(y)$ coincides with $h(\hat\mu(y))$ under condition $\hat\mu(y)\in K$.
+{Serhii Favorov, \hphantom{iii} Karazin's Kharkiv National University \hphantom{iii} Svobody sq., 4, \hphantom{iii} 61022, Kharkiv, Ukraine} { \begin{quote} {\bf Abstract.} Let h be a real-analytic function in the neighborhood of some compact set K on the plane.
+We show that for any complex measure on the Euclidean space of a finite total variation without singular components with the Fourier--Stieltjes transform f(y) there exists another measure of a finite total variation with the Fourier transform g(y) with the property g(y)=h(f(y)) for each y such that f(y) belongs to K.

 AMS Mathematics Subject Classification: 42B10, 42B05